qubyte/vertebrate-event-emitter/README.md

 ### `emitter.trigger(name, ...args)`

 Trigger all handlers for the given name with the remaining arguments `args`.
+The callbacks are called with the emitter as `this`.

 ```javascript
 function testCallback(a, b, c) {